When You Have An Auto Accident

 4. One must always share and gather information with all parties mixed up in the accident, including witnesses.
 Having this on file will help finish any future paperwork or address possible problems.
 Car Craft Auto Body suggests that you document:

 • Vehicle Information including makes, models and years for all cars and trucks involved

 • Insurance carriers and policy numbers

-• Take photos of the situation, people involved and damaged cars
+• Take photos of the situation, people involved and affected automobiles

 5. Your insurance company has to be notified after a crash to start the appropriate claim filing.
-Many insurance companies have staff available 24/7 and can assist immediately.
-Having proof of insurance in your car or truck is required by law and makes processing a claim easier if not at home.
+Many insurance companies have staff available around the clock and can assist immediately.
+Having proof of insurance in your motor vehicle is required by law and makes processing a claim easier if not at home.

-6. You've got the right to get your vehicle repaired at the auto body shop of your own choosing.
-Consider taking it to Car Craft Oakville in Oakville, Missouri, which also serves Mehlville, Arnold, and Lemay, Missouri.
+6. You've got the right to get your vehicle repaired at the auto body shop of your choosing.
+Consider taking it to Car Craft Auto Body in St. Louis, Missouri, which also serves Bridgeton, Chesterfield, and Oakville, MO.

-7. If you are tangled up in an accident which involves an unattended automobile or property, take action to inform the owner.
-If you cannot locate the owner, attach a written notice of the accident to the car or property, being sure to include your contact information and information listed above.
+7. If you are involved in an accident that involves an unattended automobile or property, take action to tell the owner.
+If you're unable to find the owner, attach a written notice of the crash to the automobile or property, making certain to include your contact information and information in the list above.

-Drivers and owners of motor vehicles must be willing to assume legal and financial responsibility if involved in a crash, do not let your emotions and feelings get in the way of determining who is guilty.
-Do not allow yourself to be pushed into admitting fault or giving an opinion about the cause of an accident.
-If you want, you can consult with an attorney before providing a statement.
+Drivers and owners of motor vehicles must be willing to assume legal and financial accountability if involved in a collision, don't let your emotions and feelings get in the way of deciding who's at fault.
+Don't let yourself be compelled into admitting fault or giving an opinion regarding the cause of a crash.
+If you want, you can talk to a lawyer before giving a statement.

-For additional tips on proper auto body repair or what you should do in the event of an accident, contact Car Craft Oakville in Oakville, Missouri today!
+For lots more tips about proper auto body repair or what you should do if there is an accident, get a hold of Car Craft Auto Body in St. Louis, Missouri today!